 Lotto was the first national lottery game in the UK to offer players the chance of winning multimillion-pound prizes, and 20 years on Lotto still boasts jumbo jackpots and awards hundreds of thousands of prizes every week.

 The largest jackpot ever won in a Lotto draw was worth an impressive £66 million and was shared by two players on 9th January 2016.
-David and Carol Martin of Hawick in the Scottish borders claimed their £33 million share just days after the draw.
+David and Carol Martin of Hawick in the Scottish borders claimed their £33 million share just days after the draw, before an anonymous ticket holder from Worcester claimed the other half of the jackpot.